 January is a wonderful time for fresh starts.
-If you’ve ever wanted to bring more art into your life, you’re officially invited to join us for the January Art Challenge, filled with all sorts of prompts to get your creative ideas flowing.
+If you’ve ever wanted to incorporate more art into your life, you’re officially invited to join us for the January Art Challenge, which features all sorts of prompts to get your creative ideas flowing.

 January Art Challenge

 TinkerSketch is a daily sketchbook practice that invites you to experiment and play with ideas and materials in a low-stress, fun, and mind-stretching way.
-Print out the prompts and tape them into your child’s sketchbook, or your own.
-Interpret the prompts as a family.
-Invite your class to have a drawing warm-up when the walk in (this is a great way to focus energy).
+Print the prompts and tape them into your art journal or your child’s sketchbook.

-Don’t worry about the outcomes and allow yourself to play!
-Our goal is to have a great time with no judgement.
+Don’t worry about the outcomes, and allow yourself to play!
+Our goal is to have a great time with no judgment.

 How to use the Art Challenge prompts